Kevin Walton

-Eric William Kevin Walton GC, DSC (15 May 1918 – 13 April 2009) was an officer in the Royal Navy during World War II and, in 1946, was a winner of the Albert Medal, which in 1971 was superseded by the George Cross.
+Eric William Kevin Walton GC, DSC (15 May 1918 – 13 April 2009) was an engineer officer in the Royal Navy during World War II and, in 1946, was a winner of the Albert Medal, which in 1971 was superseded by the George Cross.

 Early life

 Walton was born in Kobe in Japan on 15 May 1918.
 He was the son of William Heward Murray Walton, a clergyman and missionary, and his wife Myra (née Hebbert), whose family had served for four generations in the Indian Civil Service.
 His godfather was Howard Somervell, a member of the 1922 and 1924 Everest expeditions.
 Later, encouraged by Somervell, Walton developed an interest in climbing.
 He spent his early years living in Japan with his parents before coming back to Britain to spend four years being brought up by a great aunt and uncle while his parents returned to their missionary work in Japan.
 Like his father, Walton was educated at Monkton Combe School and Imperial College London, where he trained as a Civil Engineer.